lauprellim/semita/README.md

 ----------make-color-strips.maxpat: use jit.mo objects to animate 1-dimensional Jitter matrices, which can then send their data out to NeoPixel LED strips or rings.

 ----------nform.js: a prototype for finding normal form using javascript

+----------spectral-editor-01.maxpat: a tool for converting .SDIF files to MIDI or MusicXML.
+Crude at best -- but works!